Laidlaw Leadership and Research Program

 You are eligible if you are:

-A first or second-year undergraduate student in your first program of study at the University of Toronto
+- A first or second-year undergraduate student (working towards your first bachelor’s degree) at the University of Toronto;

-Maintain full-time status for the entire duration of your enrolment as a Laidlaw Scholar.
-You must inform the program of any change in your status if selected
+- Maintaining full-time status for the entire duration of your enrolment as a Laidlaw Scholar;

 You are not eligible if you are: